jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 First, the Archons and Cthonia are primordial.
 Ksylia and its inhabitants were created afterwards.
 Second, the structure of Ksylia is that of concentric spheres.
 The outermost sphere separating it from Cthonia is the Hade.
 Then the Neaths, with its hollow surface of Arbigard.
 The Skies are at the center.
 Thus, "up" is at the center of Ksylia, and "down" is away from its center.
 The third point of agreement is that blue soul material was somehow invented by the weakest mortals of Ksylia, in order to oppose the Archons.
 The Magellian Empire weaponized blue soul material against the Archons, and taught the false doctrine that weakness is good, and strength is evil.
 The Agathoi were an invented story to justify this inversion.
 Of course, the Firmament and Asteria do not exist.
 The Magellian and Yargyez Empires wrongly suppressed the ultimate law of nature, that justice is the advantage of the stronger.

+The below list of Archons is not exhaustive.
+There are many lesser-known Cthonic cults in Conliah, and Lodumpans know of Archons that Conlians had never heard of.
+Likewise, only some Archons known in Conliah are also known in Lodumpis, and Archons which are known in both continents are always given different names and interpreted with different emphases.

 <table>
   <thead>
     <tr>